Canadian-Geospatial-Platform/stac-to-geocore/README.md

 # STAC_to_GeoCore
+SpatioTemporal Asset Catalog (STAC) is a Cloud-native geospatial standard.
+STAC key components are items, catalogs, collections, and the STAC API.
+STAC items are simply GeoJSON Features with a well-defined set of additional attributes ("foreign members").
+For more information, refer to the [STAC Specification](https://github.com/radiantearth/stac-spec), [STAC page](https://stacspec.org/en), and [STAC index](https://stacindex.org/catalogs)

+The STAC harvest and translate process is Harvest -> STAC to GeoCore Tranform -> GeoCore to Parquet -> Geo (search).

-An AWS Lambda that iterates through a S3 Bucket containing STAC items (see [STAC_Harvester](https://github.com/Canadian-Geospatial-Platform/STAC_harvester)) and translate each STAC item to a single GeoCore file.
+STAC_to_GeoCore is an AWS Lambda that iterates through a S3 Bucket containing STAC items (see [STAC_Harvester](https://github.com/Canadian-Geospatial-Platform/STAC_harvester)) and translate each STAC item to a single GeoCore file.
 For more details about the GeoCore format, refer to [GeoCore format wiki](https://redmine.gcgeo.gc.ca/redmine/projects/geo-ca/wiki/Current_GeoCore_format).

-STAC items are simply GeoJSON Features with a well-defined set of additional attributes ("foreign members").
-For more information, refer to the [STAC Specification](https://github.com/radiantearth/stac-spec).

 ## STAC to GeoCore translation rules
+STAC items are  GeoJSON Features with a well-defined set of additional attributes (i.e., [GeoJSON features](https://datatracker.ietf.org/doc/html/rfc7946) + additional features).

-1. For STAC item fields that are 1) non-GeoJSON inheritated and 2) required
+1. For STAC item fields that are essential and are not part of non-GeoJSON features
- * **stac_version**: put it to geocore 'features'
+ * **stac_version** ->  GeoCore 'features'
  * **id**: Do not put into GeoCore (it might be a conflict with the "id" in geocore geojson property)
  * **bbox**: Do not put into GeoCore
- * **links**: Put into 'properties' 'options'
+ * **links** -> GeoCore'properties' 'options'
- * **assets**: Put into 'properties' 'options'.
+ * **assets** -> GeoCore 'properties' 'options'.
- * **collection**: Put into 'properties' 'parentIdentifier'
+ * **collection** ->GeoCore 'properties' 'parentIdentifier'
-2. For STAC item fields that are GeoJSON inheritated
+2. For STAC item fields that are GeoJSON features
  * **type**
-     * "type": always be 'feature" for item, put it into geocore geojson 'features' 'type'
+     * "type" ->  GeoCore 'features' 'type' ( always be 'feature" for item)
  * **geometry**
-     * "type": "polygon". "line", or "point", replace  "features" - "geometry" - "type"
+     * "type": ->  GeoCore "features" - "geometry" - "type" ("polygon". "line", or "point",)
-     * "coordinate": STAC item "coordinate" include abundant information that we do not need, we will remove the stac "coordinate" and replace the geocore geojson "coordinate" with the STAC item "bbox" field using format [[ west, south ], [ east, south ], [ east, north ], [ west, north ], [ west, south]]
+     * "coordinate" -> STAC item "coordinate" include abundant information that we do not need, we will remove the stac "coordinate" and replace the geocore geojson "coordinate" with the STAC item "bbox" field using format [[ west, south ], [ east, south ], [ east, north ], [ west, north ], [ west, south]]
  * **properties**
  <br>STAC properties include 1) common fields that are listed in [commond metadata](https://github.com/radiantearth/stac-spec/blob/master/item-spec/common-metadata.md#instrument) 2) custimized propoerties from STAC extension.
      * Common STAC properties
          * Fields can be translate to geocore propertites
-             * "description": GeoCore 'properties' 'description'. we duplicate the english value for the french value.
+             * "description" -> GeoCore 'properties' 'description'.
+Duplicate the english value for the french value.
 Note sometime, STAC description is put on the first layer of fields
-             * "created" - GeoCore 'properties' 'date' 'created'
+             * "created" -> GeoCore 'properties' 'date' 'created'
-             * "updated" - GeoCore 'properties' 'date' 'revision'
+             * "updated" -> GeoCore 'properties' 'date' 'revision'
-             * "datetime": GeoCore 'properties' 'dateStamp' **must include for a STAC Item**
+             * "datetime"-> GeoCore 'properties' 'dateStamp' **must include for a STAC Item**
          * Fields that can not be translated to geocore properties
              * "title": do not put into GeoCore - we use item id for geocore 'properties' 'title'
              * "start_datetime": do not put into GeoCore